POSSIBLE RESEARCH AREAS AND POTENTIAL SUPERVISORS

 Gabriella Reuss

-Adaptation and adaptation theory
+Adaptation and adaptation theory, case studies

 Ágnes Rónay